Sustainable operations

 Assurance statement 2024

-1 Cover-More, Farmers Group, Inc. and its subsidiaries, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion, third party vendors as well as our new acquisitions Zurich Kotak and Travel Guard are out of scope.
+2 Zurich Cover-More, Farmers Group, Inc. and its subsidiaries, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion, as well as our acquisition Zurich Kotak are excluded since they were not reflected in the CO2e emissions baseline in 2019, which was used to set the LTIP target.

-3 Managed procurement spend means the spend of approximately USD 2 billion annually managed by Zurich's Procurement and Vendor Management function on goods and services that are required to enable Zurich to maintain and develop its operations.
+5 Managed procurement spend means the spend of approximately USD 2 billion annually managed by Zurich's Procurement and Vendor Management function on goods and services that are required to enable Zurich to maintain and develop its operations.
+In 2025, we successfully reduced the MPS reporting time lag thanks to a series of technical improvements.
+As a result, the reported MPS values now reflect the period from October 2024 through September 2025.

-4 We consider a supplier to have science-based targets when their emission reduction targets are approved by the SBTi, a similar scientifically accredited body or otherwise require a reduction of at least 42 percent in scope 1 and 2 emissions.
+6 We consider a supplier to have science-based targets when their emission reduction targets are approved by a scientifically accredited body or otherwise require a reduction of at least 42 percent in scope 1 and 2 emissions by 2030.

-5 We consider a supplier to have net-zero targets when their net-zero target is approved by the SBTi, a similar scientifically accredited body or otherwise has a public target to neutralize any residual scope 1 and 2 emissions.
+7 We consider a supplier to have net-zero targets when their net-zero target is approved by a scientifically accredited body or otherwise has a public target to neutralize any residual scope 1 and 2 emissions by 2050.

-16 Those include Cover-More, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion, and our new acquisition Zurich Kotak.
-The acquisition of Travel Guard is not included due to the late closing in December 2024
+9 Those include Zurich Cover-More, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion and our acquisition Zurich Kotak.
+Estimations are still included in the table above where activity data is still not available.
+BOXX Insurance is not included due to the ongoing integration.